 The Investment and Lending Policy is reviewed annually by the Investment and Lending Committee with updates being recommended to the Board of Directors for approval.
-For the year ended December 31, 2023, the Credit Union was in compliance with its interest rate risk policy limits.
+For the years ended December 31, 2024 and December 31, 2023, the Credit Union was in compliance with its interest rate risk policy limits.